root-project/root/tree/ntuple/v7/doc/specifications.md

 **Note**: these encodings always happen within each page, thus decoding should be done page-wise, not cluster-wise.

-The "Real32Trunc" type column is a variable-sized floating point column with lower precision than `Real32` and `SplitReal32`.
+The `Real32Trunc` type column is a variable-sized floating point column with lower precision than `Real32` and `SplitReal32`.
-It is a IEEE-754 single precision float with some of the mantissa's least significant bits truncated.
+It is an IEEE-754 single precision float with some of the mantissa's least significant bits truncated.

-The "Real32Quant" type column is a variable-sized real column that is internally represented as an integer within a specified range of values.
+The `Real32Quant` type column is a variable-sized real column that is internally represented as an integer within a specified range of values.
 For this column type, flag 0x10 (column with range) is always set (see paragraphs below).

 Future versions of the file format may introduce additional column types